 There are already islands of trust that are emerging in the internet trust frameworks, around the world in different places where people can trust, who they're dealing with and organizations who are dealing with people can trust that they are genuine individuals and the misprints, the people in the stripy jumpers and the, and the, and the masks, which I'm not sure why we can't spot them.
 Cause they're wearing stripy, jumpers and masks, but they are then removed from the ecosystem.
 That's great.
 And that's one of the missions of O IDF and IX that we've been working on for many years.

-What we're now moving on is making them interoperate.
 How do we get trusted interoperability across these ecosystems?
 Not just the ones now, but the emerging ones based on SSI, distributed networks, distributed identity.
 How do we make sure these are all interoperable across the globe?
 So we can use our identities wherever we go.
 And the gain initiative is all about that global assured identity network.
 And it was born last summer.

 A paper was launched at this conference back in September, created by 150 individual authors, no logo pro bono open source to look at how we've build such a network, a conceptual network that enables global interoperability built on open standards, not new standards, leveraging standards that are already there.
 And how do we connect them into a network that works technology agnostic, supportive of SSI and distributed identity.
 And it needs to work at internet scale.
 And this is what Gayden's about.
 And it's the journey.
 It's the journey.
 We're just starting at this point.

-I hand over to gal to talking about where we are on the journey and How we're getting on.
+How we're getting on.
 Thanks.
 Thanks very much, Nick know, we're, we're, we're missing our capes today, but we're feeling a little bit like superheroes, but we're not the only ones.
 It's kind of like one of those videos where everyone is a superhero and has superpowers.
 We're looking for more superpower people because we're trying to actually build this network of networks, right.
 Try and do something truly extraordinary.
 But how do you do that in practice?
 Right?

 You have to prove it is technically viable to have networks of networks.
 You have to prove that the governance is viable between different countries all around the world.
 And you need to prove there is actual Goodwill.
 That's why we're asking you to vote.
 Later on today, we're trying to get a read of the amount of Goodwill.
 There is in the community to do this because all the technology in the world and all of the policy in the world, we all know doesn't actually get stuff done.